Last Updated on December 17, 2025 by Hannah Stephenson

 Go for: the intoxicating sensation that you’ve just stepped into a Fitzgerald novel

 Una Más is Spanish for “one more” and that’s exactly what the spicy paloma cocktails here will have you crying out.
-It’s a small mezcalería along busy Regent Road in Sea Point, so it’s great for people watching and getting your night started before you head over to the city centre to continue partying – or home to bed, the choice is yours.
+It’s a small mezcalería along busy Regent Road in Sea Point, so it’s great for people watching and getting your night started before you head over to town to continue partying – or home to bed, the choice is yours.

 Price range: Mid